-- To protect the public's investment, the control of public rights-of-way must remain local. - Local government must retain full control over the time, place, and manner for the use of the public right-of-way in providing telecommunications services, including the appearance and aesthetics of equipment placed within it.
+- To protect the public's investment, the control of public rights-of-way must remain local. - Local government must retain full control over the time, place, and manner for the use of the public right-of-way in providing utilities, broadband and telecommunications services.